eyadghanem0/Economy-After-Covid-19-Dashboard/README.md

 to 2023.
 Here's a brief explanation of economic terms included in the
 dashboard:

--Manufacturing PMI : Purchasing Managers' Index (PMI) for the manufacturing sector, indicating the economic health and activity level of the manufacturing industry.
+- Manufacturing PMI : Purchasing Managers' Index (PMI) for the manufacturing sector, indicating the economic health and activity level of the manufacturing industry.
--Services PMI : Purchasing Managers' Index (PMI) for the services sector, indicating the economic health and activity level of the services industry.
+- Services PMI : Purchasing Managers' Index (PMI) for the services sector, indicating the economic health and activity level of the services industry.
--Consumer Confidence : A measure of consumer sentiment or confidence in the economy, indicating consumers' optimism or pessimism about their financial situation and the overall state of the economy.
+- Consumer Confidence : A measure of consumer sentiment or confidence in the economy, indicating consumers' optimism or pessimism about their financial situation and the overall state of the economy.
--Interest Rates : The prevailing interest rates set by the central bank or monetary authority, which influence borrowing costs and investment decisions.
+- Interest Rates : The prevailing interest rates set by the central bank or monetary authority, which influence borrowing costs and investment decisions.
--CPI YoY : Consumer Price Index (CPI) Year-over-Year change, indicating the percentage change in the average price level of a basket of consumer goods and services over the previous year.
+- CPI YoY : Consumer Price Index (CPI) Year-over-Year change, indicating the percentage change in the average price level of a basket of consumer goods and services over the previous year.
--Core CPI : Core Consumer Price Index (CPI), which excludes volatile items such as food and energy prices, providing a measure of underlying inflation trends.
+- Core CPI : Core Consumer Price Index (CPI), which excludes volatile items such as food and energy prices, providing a measure of underlying inflation trends.
--Unemployment Rate : The percentage of the labor force that is unemployed and actively seeking employment, indicating the health of the labor market.
+- Unemployment Rate : The percentage of the labor force that is unemployed and actively seeking employment, indicating the health of the labor market.
--GDP YoY : Gross Domestic Product (GDP) Year-over-Year change, indicating the percentage change in the total value of goods and services produced by a country's economy.
+- GDP YoY : Gross Domestic Product (GDP) Year-over-Year change, indicating the percentage change in the total value of goods and services produced by a country's economy.
--Ticker: Ticker symbol for the corresponding financial asset or index.
+- Ticker: Ticker symbol for the corresponding financial asset or index.

 ## About The Dataset